soumarx/png-to-ico-converter/README.md

 # PNG to ICO Converter

 This project provides a simple command-line interface for converting multiple PNG files to ICO format while maintaining the original file names.
-Users can select PNG files through a file explorer and choose the output directory for the converted ICO files.
+Users can select PNG files through a file explorer and choose the output directory for the converted ICO files..

 ## Features